Rezoning of new town centre and housing in Drury West

 Plan Change 51 allows the rezoning of 33.65 hectares of land comprising 15ha for the new town centre with the remainder providing for further residential development under the Terrace Housing and Apartment Buildings zone or the Mixed Housing Urban zone.

-Partners, Simon Berry and Helen Andrews, and Associate, Olivia Manning, worked with a multi-disciplinary group of top flight experts to put the case together in the face of strong opposition from Auckland Council (as submitter), Auckland Transport, and other entities.
+Partner Simon Berry and the Berry Simons' team worked with a multi-disciplinary group of top flight experts to put the case together in the face of strong opposition from Auckland Council (as submitter), Auckland Transport, and other entities.
 Auckland Council (as regulator) also recommended against the rezoning.

 The case involved a number of complex and controversial issues, including the Council’s lack of funding.
 MADE was able to demonstrate its commitment to funding key infrastructure requirements and working with key agencies to enable the planned development to proceed.
 The Commissioners endorsed the position advanced by MADE in a comprehensive and well-reasoned decision.